bertmelis/bertmelis.github.io/_posts/2021-12-01-1-Finishing-Rocky.md

 /dev/mapper/rl_server-home: UUID="43034b2e-0af3-49be-be5a-c4b7ed46b0aa" BLOCK_SIZE="512" TYPE="xfs"
 ```

 The top entry is the right one.
-It's the only with ext4.
+It's the only one with ext4.
 I know the drive is formatted like that.
 If you're unsure, manually mount and check.
 Add it to `fstab`.

 ```
 $ sudo nano /etc/fstab